laczkobalazs/irems-test-tasks/README.md

 2. it uses the /var/data/gitlab directory of the host OS to store all data
 3. all custom config files are part of the image

-Please see files attached in irems-3 directory.
+Please see files in the "task-3" directory.

-### 4 - Reverse Proxy

 #### What a reverse proxy is